rrohitramsen/JPStockMarketRepository/README.md

 # How to use:

-Pull the code into your local Eclipse or Spring STS, the you are good to go.
+Pull the code into your local Eclipse or Spring STS, then you are good to go.

 StockmarketApplicationContext : This class has main method, Can Run the application for dumy data.